- University >

 Insights into the Loewe 3 project Intelligent production control in the digitized company

-prof Dr. Michael Guckert, Department of Mathematics, Natural Sciences and Data Processing at the Technical University of Central Hesse
+Prof. Dr. Michael Guckert, Department of Mathematics, Natural Sciences and Data Processing at the Technische Hochschule Mittelhessen

 Pia Meier, authorized signatory and member of the management board, Seidel GmbH & Co.
 KG - discussion